guettli/git-tips/README.md

 There will still be several branches left that are not merged yet.
 No script can decide whether they can be deleted or not.

-Use `branch -rd` to delete the remote branch, too.
+Use `git push origin --delete branch-name` to delete the remote branch itself.
+`git branch -rd origin/branch-name` only deletes your local remote-tracking ref.

 ## git bisect